Kim Haynie

 43. Q: What's your typical work process?

-44. A: I'll receive an idea from a client, maybe there is a piano or guitar part and then a scratch vocal to go with it to get the basic song idea.
-Some clients want drum parts from that and from there it's an email or phone call, maybe a zoom video conference to gain clarity on what the end product looks like.
+44. A: I'll receive an idea from a client, maybe there is a piano or guitar part and then a scratch vocal to go with any stems just to get the basic song idea.
+Some clients want drum parts from that either replaced or blended and from there it's an email or phone call, maybe a zoom video conference to gain clarity on what the end product looks like.
 Once agreed, I'll start working and manage to the agreed schedule.
+I use several online tools to be able to preview the end product to get things finalized.
 For larger recording projects, a project plan is generated and signed off before starting.
-Single tracks take anywhere from 5-7 days, albums vary based on what I'm asked to do.
+Single tracks take anywhere from 5-7 days, albums vary based on what I'm asked to do and what's already in progress.

 loading